-The PCB is a single layer board stuffed with op-amps, fets and passive components.
-The original MXR and Dunlop layout has had considerable modifications; the first models used 6 single op-amps while the latest utilize 3 dual op-amps.
+The PCB is a single layer board stuffed with op-amps, fets, and passive components.
+The original MXR and Dunlop layout suffered modifications; the first models used 6 single op-amps while the latest utilize 3 dual op-amps.
 The layout and jacks/switches placement changed during the different productions.
-Last models include smd components and pcb mounted jacks.
+Last models include SMD components and PCB mounted jacks.

 Phase90 Models: This is the summary of the different versions of the Phase 90 circuit.